lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This appendix will be deleted in the final version of the document.

 From version 13 -> 14:

+* Updated the the page header to 'CMP'

+* Removed one instruction to RFC Editors

 * Fixed some nits in Section 5.2.2